 Director: Wayne Roberts

-Little is known about this recently announced project, but its synopsis sounds pretty interesting from the off.
-In Richard Says Goodbye, Depp will play a mild-mannered college professor who reportedly "...receives a life-changing diagnosis that causes him to throw every previously held caution to the wind."
+Shooting recently begun on this intriguing movie, and the premise has certainly piqued our interest.
+In Richard Says Goodbye, Depp plays a mild-mannered college professor who reportedly "...receives a life-changing diagnosis that causes him to throw every previously held caution to the wind."

 And there you have it!
 One thing is clear from the most cursory glance: Depp doesn’t need to solely rely on #TimBurton’s projects for work, and there’s more to him than crazy hair and pirate catchphrases.
 This page will be kept updated with the latest news of Johnny Depp’s movies, so keep checking back to stay informed!
 In the meantime though, don’t forget to vote in the poll below!